annechristine99/translator/README.md

 2. Saving infomation from the API so the user can have control on what they want to save from the results when they use the translator.

-3. To make the app even more user-friendly, a new API needs to be built for Dothraki words to be translated back into English.
+3. To make the app even more user-friendly, a new API should be built for Dothraki words to be translated back into English.